Wednesday, June 17, 2020

 I'm not quite sure what was actually the first television show I watched multiple times, more than 50 years ago.

-The late 1960s brought us Hogan's Heroes, Bewitched, Here's Lucy, Hawaii Five-O, I Dream of Jeannie, Star Trek and many other classics.
+The late 1960s brought us Hogan's Heroes, Bewitched, I Love Lucy, Hawaii Five-O, I Dream of Jeannie, Star Trek and many other classics.
 But I bet my love for the tube started with Marcia, Jan, Greg, Bobby and the others.
 I can remember that stacked Friday night lineup with the Brady Bunch followed by the Partridge Family, Room 222, The Odd Couple and Love American Style.

-I've missed so many great shows over the years.
-It's impossible to catch them all and some just don't work for me.
-But here's a list of the all-time favorites that I have enjoyed.
-The top two may surprise you, but one is so unique, sometimes inappropriate and funny it deserves the top spot while the second is perhaps the best written, unfortunately short-lived, and most compelling in my lifetime.
+But here's an "updated" list of the all-time favorites that I have enjoyed.
+The top two may surprise you, but one is so unique, sometimes inappropriate and funny, it deserves the top spot while the second is perhaps the best written, unfortunately short-lived, and most compelling in my lifetime.

 TOP 25 (with favorite character)

-17. Blue Bloods - This cop show has grown on me over the years and it is a fair depiction of life in the uniform despite the slight right-wing lean.
+19. Blue Bloods - This cop show has grown on me over the years and it is a fair depiction of life in the uniform despite the slight right-wing lean.
 The characters are rich and diverse while the stories have heart.
 Best Character: Jamie Reagan, Will Estes.

-13. Madam Secretary - Tea Leoni made this show tick as she grew into a formidable figure and made for a President we could all support - fearless, smart and fair.
+17. Madam Secretary - Tea Leoni made this show tick as she grew into a formidable figure and made for a President we could all support - fearless, smart and fair.
 Best Character: Stevie, Wallis Currie-Wood.

-11. The Wire - It took me awhile to get around to this inner-city Baltimore police drama and I was blown away by its authenticity.
+12. The Wire - It took me awhile to get around to this inner-city Baltimore police drama and I was blown away by its authenticity.
 The acting was brilliant through all five seasons.
 Best Character: Omar Little, Michael K. Williams.

 10. The Office - The final two seasons aside, it ranks among the best four comedies of all time in my book.
 Dwight, Michael and the others were brilliant characters at Dunder Mifflin Paper Company in Scranton, Pa.
 Best Character: Jim Halpert, John Krasinski.